gonzalocasas/Specifications/docs/broker.md

 An unknown address or a invalid `MIC check` should lead to an error transmitted to the router emitter.
 Errors are detailed in a next section.
-If everything went well, the broker has to decode the packet `MAC header - MHDR` and determine wether the packet carry a command or data.
+If everything went well, the broker has to decode the packet `MAC header - MHDR` and determine whether the packet carry a command or data.
 The broker's behavior is thereby slightly different regarding to the packet's content.
 By the by, a packet may contain both a command and data, in such a case, it will be processed for both content.